 Citadel of Qaitbay

-The Qaitbay Citadel is an important Islamic landmark that houses the immortal illuminating spirit of the Alexandria Lighthouse.
-It was built in 1477 on the same site as the legendary lighthouse of Alexandria by Sultan Al-Ashraf Sayf Al-Din Qaytbay using stones salvaged from the wrecked lighthouse, which was the third-longest surviving ancient wonder until it was destroyed by a series of earthquakes between 956 AD and 1323 AD.
+The Qaitbey Citadel is a lovely antique memory that contains the everlasting shining spirit of the Alexandria Lighthouse.
+It was built in 1477 on the same site as the legendary lighthouse of Alexandria by Sultan Al-Ashraf Sayf Al-Din Qaytbay using stones salvaged from the wrecked lighthouse that served as the third longest surviving ancient wonder until it was destroyed by a series of earthquakes between 956 AD and 1323 AD.
 The citadel features some beautiful Islamic-era designs.

 Alexandria Public Library

-A vast palace of knowledge that serves as a memorial to the ancient Alexandria library, it is one of the world’s best and most sophisticated libraries, and it houses the world’s sixth-largest Francophone library.
-It is a trilingual library with volumes in Arabic, English, and French, as well as the biggest storehouse of French literature in North Africa and the Middle East, beautiful art galleries, and some of the world’s rarest book collections.
+Alexandria Library is a time capsule that serves as a memorial to the ancient Alexandria library; it is one of the world’s largest and most sophisticated libraries.
+It is home to the world’s sixth-largest Francophone library.
+It is a trilingual library with books in Arabic, English, and French, as well as the biggest storehouse of French literature in North Africa and the Middle East, magnificent art galleries, and a collection of some of the planet’s rarest books.

 On your last day, our employee will accompany you to Cairo airport, where he will assist you in finalizing your departure procedures, bringing your Cairo, Alexandria, and Sharm El Sheik vacation to a close.
-You will then return home safely with the best memories of your stay.
+You will then return home safely, filled with the fondest memories.
 P.S.
 Please give your opinions on adding or eliminating any trips from your tour schedule so that we can adapt and satisfy your demands.